rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 4. Under the **Email forwarding** section, click **Manage email forwarding**.

-5. If **Forward all emails sent to this mailbx** is checked, uncheck the box and select **Save changes**.
+5. If **Forward all emails sent to this mailbox** is checked, uncheck the box and then select **Save changes**.

-**NOTE:** If forwarding is enabled and you are able to verify that the forwarding is not malicious, you can skip Step 5.
+**NOTE:** If forwarding is enabled and you can verify that the forwarding is not malicious, you can skip Step 5.

-6. Close out of the user info screen by selecting the **X** in the upper right hand part of the screen, then open the Exchange Admin Center by selecting **Exchange** under the Admin centers section of the menu.
+6. Exit the user info screen by selecting the **X** in the upper right-hand part of the screen, then open the Exchange Admin Center by selecting **Exchange** under the Admin centers section of the menu.

-7. In the upper right hand corner of the Exchange Admin Center, select your user icon, then select **Another user...**
+7. In the upper right-hand corner of the Exchange Admin Center, select your user icon, then select **Another user...**

 8. Search for and select the affected user, then click **OK**.